 Cheapest Veneers price in Poland is € 100.
 Average Veneers cost in Poland is € 243 where prices can go as high as € 357.

-With FlyMedi, you can connect with 4 Dentistry centers in Poland that are offering Veneers procedures.
-These Dentistry centers are accredited by international standard-setting bodies including ICOI and ISO 9001:2008.
+With FlyMedi, you can connect with 5 Dentistry centers in Poland that are offering Veneers procedures.
+These Dentistry centers are accredited by international standard-setting bodies including ISO 9001:2008 and ICOI.
 Popular Veneers destinations in Poland include Warsaw, Szczecin and Gdynia.